jxe/ceml/README.markdown

 CEML is the world's first programming language custom-built for bringing people together.

-It's for describing live coordinated events among people with different roles and across places.
+Short scripts define the structure for live coordinated events among people with different roles and across locations.

-All assignments and reassignments given through Groundcrew are actually CEML programs which are then executed on the server, resulting in a test message-, IM-, or mobile application-based coordination.
+All assignments and reassignments given in Groundcrew are CEML programs that are submitted via our API and executed on the server.
+Scripts can result in a text message, IM, twitter, and mobile application-based coordination.

 A sample program
 ----------------